 Year 5 offers many wonderful opportunities that encourage students’ social, emotional, physical and academic development.
 Students engage in many open ended learning experiences and a variety of collaborative group investigations.
 At this level Bloom’s Taxonomy is introduced, to help the students learn 'a language of thinking' and identify and guide their own thought processes.

 A highlight of Year 5 is our public speaking program.
-Students explore a range of speech writing strategies and develop their delivery skills through a variety of public speaking experiences, from the impromptu to the meticulously planned and rehearsed.
-This program culminates in a fantastic public speaking evening, where students showcase their newly developed skills for parents.
+Students explore a range of speech writing strategies and develop their delivery skills through a variety of public speaking experiences.
+They develop their public speaking skills through writing and performing speeches, mini-debating and composing a monologue on a significant Australian migrant.
+The speeches are presented to their parents.

 The Year 5 camp is held at Phillip Island Adventure Resort in Term 2, for 3 nights.
 Going to camp assists students to learn many important life skills and fosters independence.

 As members of the senior school, students participate in our athletics carnival and cross country championships, join the school choir/ band and complete ICAS competitions.

 Our students in Year 5 and 6 learn French, in addition to Mandarin.
 They have the opportunity to participate in an optional one week French trip to Noumea, New Caledonia.
 This trip includes French lessons, followed by practising French in the Noumea community / markets and shops.